Jwala-1908/QOSF-Mentorship-Task-4/README.md

 * **Task_4_(additional)_Qiskit.ipynb**: Contains only code implementation, in _Qiskit_.

 This task was my first experience with the Quantum Approximate Optimization Algorithm (QAOA), as well as Cirq.
 It is a reflection of my understanding of the QAOA to the extent possible within the time limit of 2 weeks.
-The experience was definitely worth the time it took.
 I found many helpful online tutorials implementing the MaxCut problem, and sources describing the underlying concepts, some of which are linked in the references below.

 ---